Research Preview — APIs may change. GitHub

 Honesty matters here: few “hard” proof-of-location systems exist at scale today, and even fewer are decentralized.
 Most deployed location infrastructure (GPS, Wi-Fi positioning, cell tower triangulation) was designed for navigation, not proof.
 These systems tell you where you are but don’t produce cryptographically verifiable evidence that you were there.
 The proof-of-location systems that do exist with meaningful cryptographic properties — hardware attestation, network latency triangulation, secure enclave readings, Galileo’s OSNMA authentication feature — are still maturing.
 Each has real limitations and known attack vectors.
 That said, significant value comes from “softer” proof-of-location systems too.
 Even a single device attestation with sensor readings, while not unbreakable, raises the cost of forgery substantially compared to self-reported GPS.
 And combining multiple independent sources — even individually weak ones — creates meaningful assurance through cross-correlation.
 Our vision is to build a community ecosystem of location proof plugins, and over time enhance our capability to create location proofs further and further up the certainty spectrum.Available plugins

 Device attestation + sensor fusion.
 Uses iOS Secure Enclave and Android hardware keystore to attest to device sensor readings (GPS, Wi-Fi, cellular, magnetometer).
-Trust comes from device hardware integrity.
+Trust derives from device hardware integrity.
+This is the one proof-of-location plugin available today (alpha).

 Infrastructure verification.
-Uses UDP latency triangulation across a distributed challenger network.
-Trust comes from the speed of light — you can’t fake being close to multiple geographically distributed nodes simultaneously.
+The design uses UDP latency triangulation across a distributed challenger network, where trust derives from the speed of light — you can’t fake being close to many geographically distributed nodes at once.
+The interface is defined and an experimental server-side verification logic exists; it’s not production yet.

 Building new plugins